tldr-pages/tldr/pages/common/kaggle.md

 # kaggle

-> Official API for kaggle accessible using a command line tool implemented in Python 3.
+> Official API for Kaggle.
+The API is accessible via a command line tool implemented in Python 3.
 > More information: <https://github.com/Kaggle/kaggle-api>.

 - View current configuration values: